UCL-RITS/puppeteer-rampart-screenshot/README.md

 https://nodejs.org/en/download/

-Once you have cloned this project run the following from the root project directory.
+Once Node is installed and you have cloned this project run the following from the root project directory.

 ```shell script
 npm install